stratusadv/dandy/docs/guides/start_here.md

 ## Before You go Any Further

-Make sure you have completely gone through the [Getting Started](../index.md) section of the documentation.
+Make sure you have completely gone through the [Getting Started](../index.md) section of the documentation before continuing further into the guides.

+!!! warning

-It's very important that all the concepts in our getting started section are well understood before you start using Dandy.
+    All the concepts in our getting started section are must be understood before you start using Dandy.